Skip to main content

 Secure Element) will generate a key pair using this seed to

-certificate.
-The private part is then destroyed by the OEM, ideally
+part then is destroyed by the manufacturer, ideally never stored or

 The certificate (being public information) is placed into a database,